MrRobinOfficial/Guide-UnrealEngine/README.md

 > When a function is inlined, the compiler replaces the function call with the actual code of the function, as if the code had been written directly in place of the call.
 This can improve performance by eliminating the overhead of a function call, but it can also increase the size of the executable.

 Difference between a macro and function then?
-> While both macros and `FORCEINLINE` functions can be used to improve performance and reduce code repetition,
+> While both macros[^4] and `FORCEINLINE` functions can be used to improve performance and reduce code repetition,
-> `FORCEINLINE` functions are generally preferred over macros in Unreal Engine, as they offer type safety, scoping and visibility rules, and better debugging support.
+> `FORCEINLINE` functions are generally preferred over macros[^4] in Unreal Engine, as they offer type safety, scoping and visibility rules, and better debugging support.

 ## ☑️ Assertions